diegoplanchenstainer/NLUAssignment1/report.md

 ```

 ## headOfSpan(sequenceOfWords)
-Takes as input a sequence of word and return the root of that words.
+The function takes as input a sequence of words and returns the root of those words.
-The sequence is passed to the nlp parser which returns a doc element, then a span element can be obtained by selecting the desidered elements as in a list (in this case all elements).
+The sequence is passed to the `nlp` parser which returns a doc element, then a span element can be obtained by selecting the desired elements as in a list (in this case all elements).
 The span object has an attribute root that is used to return the root.

 ```python
 def headOfSpan(sequenceOfWords):